Selling Safety: Why the Success of Your IoT Product Depends on Security

 Security concerns related to IoT products have long been in the public discussion.
 A 2015 study by Icontrol found that 40% of Americans are concerned about information being stolen from their smart home.
 After the “My Friend Cayla” doll was found to be vulnerable to malicious data interception, the German government stamped it with a “trash it” recommendation.

-Issues like this can have a significant impact on the adoption of a new product or technology.
+Issues such as the “My Friend Cayla” incident can have a significant impact on the adoption of a new product or technology.
 Since modern technologies often take on a “winner-takes-most” scenario, an early cyberincident can cause a serious dent in the profitability of your business.

 Perception is Pivotal

 While the perception of security is important, consumers may have a misguided perception of the specific risks involved with a product or portfolio.
-For example, IoT and smart devices have been heavily adopted into HVAC systems, but not into CLS (lighting) systems.
+For example, IoT and smart devices have been heavily adopted into HVAC (heating, ventilation, and air conditioning) systems, but not into CLS (lighting) systems.

 Many consumers express a security concern regarding the incorporation of IoT into their lighting systems, even though risks to HVAC systems are much greater.
 A successfully marketed IoT product will combat and alter these perceptions by highlighting security features, and with an honest dialogue about risks involved in adoption.